aj2duncan/thesisdownrli/README.md

 devtools::install_github("aj2duncan/thesisdownrli")
 ```

 You should now have everything you need to start using `thesisdownrli`.
+Complete documentation can be found on [https://aj2duncan.github.io/thesisdownrli](https://aj2duncan.github.io/thesisdownrli).

 ## Contributing